 Alan said ‘using a very powerful light source that is fed down a fibre optic light pipe, I found that if I pressed my eye to the take-up chamber, at a certain spot I could see light.
 That is bad because the film is just on the take-up spool with no protection‘

 How this came about I don’t think we will ever find out.
-The camera was serviced by Cameraworks October last year and some twenty rolls of film had gone though the camera with no problems.
+The camera was serviced by Cameraworks in August this year and some twenty rolls of film had gone though the camera with no problems.
 Maybe the camera got a knock that I didn’t notice while we were in France either in June this year when this problem first appeared.
 But there again, there was no new marks or dents on the body.
 The gap was just big enough to cause a problem intermittently and I think will always remain a mystery.

 Above the point where the light was getting into the film chamber.
 Alan sealed the gap all the way around with black sealant, which has now solved the problem.
 I cannot thank Alan and his son James of Cameraworks enough.